thesadru/genshinstats/README.md

 To get the gacha history of other players you must get their authkey and pass it as a keyword into `get_gacha_log` or `get_entire_gacha_log`.
 That will make the function return their gacha history instead of yours, it will also avoid the error when you try to run your project on a machine that doesn't have genshin installed.

 To get the autkey you ask the player to press `ESC` while in the game and click the feedback button on the bottom left, then get them to send the url they get redirected to.
 You can then extract the authkey with `extract_authkey(url)` which you can then pass into the functions.

+## Can I get data like mora or primogems with this api?
+No, all data is hosted on a single server in hongkong, so mihoyo doesn't bother with adding data that changes often like mora, primogems, items, artifact rolls, etc. Talents are also currently unavalible.
+All the data you can get should be already implemented.
+If you see an endpoint that is useful and hasn't been implemented yet please open an issue or contact me directly.

 ## How does `set_cookie_auto()` work?
 Can my data be stolen with it?
 `set_cokie_auto()` searches your browsers for possible cookies used to login into your genshin accounts and then uses those, so there's no need to use `set_cookie()`.